homenc/HElib/INSTALL.md

 # Building and installing HElib

-HElib's build, install and regression tests suite have been built and tested on Ubuntu 18.04, Ubuntu 20.04, Fedora 31, Fedora 32, CentOS 7.7, CentOS 8.1, and macOS Mojave 10.14.
+The HElib build, install, and regression tests suite have been built and tested on Ubuntu 18.04, Ubuntu 20.04, Fedora 31, Fedora 32, CentOS 7.7, CentOS 8.1, and macOS Mojave 10.14.

 There are two different ways to build and install HElib.
 The first one will automatically download and build the GMP and NTL dependencies and pack the